ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Delete Records
+## Delete Records

 To delete one or many records/rows, click the checkbox to the right of the record or records you want to delete.
-As soon as you select a single record, the button to delete record will appear on the top, click on the **Delete record** button to delete the selected records.
+As soon as you select a single record, the button to delete the record will appear on the top, click on the **Delete record** button to delete the selected records.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/database/ux2/delrows.png" alt="ToolJet database" />